-The University of Texas at Austin College of Pharmacy is proud to be hosting the 29th Annual Psychiatric Pharmacotherapy Update, October 19 & 20, 2017 in Austin, Texas.
-This educational conference is presented by:
+The University of Texas at Austin College of Pharmacy is proud to be hosting the 35th Annual Psychiatric Pharmacotherapy Update in-person and via live broadcast with additional on-demand sessions in October.

 The Annual Psychiatric Pharmacotherapy Update supports the interdisciplinary approach to mental healthcare by inviting multiple disciplines to participate in a shared learning experience:

-Pharmacists • Psychiatrists • Physicians • Nurses • Psychologists • Social Workers
+Pharmacists • Psychiatrists • Physicians • Advance Practice Nurses • Physician Assistants • Psychologists • Social Workers

 |Nearest Airport||Austin-Bergstrom International Airport • AUS|